niroliyanage/sinatra/README.md

 An AMI with ruby 2.3 installed has been shared publicly and is used during the deployment which is defined in the app.tf

+Access to the instances on port 22 are open to the public, However in an ideal scenario ssh access will be locked down to bastion/jump instances which are inturn locked down by source IP addresses,  and instance access would be managed by federated identity

 ### Design Choices and trade off's